Bad Housewife

-Bad Housewife is a 2005 Korean drama series, produced by Yoo In-shik and Jang Tae-yoo and directed by Yoo In-sik and Jang Tae-yu.
+Bad Housewife is a 2005 Korean drama series, produced and directed by Yoo In-shik and Jang Tae-yoo.
 The series has Son Chang-min, Shin Ae-ra and Yuko Fueki in leading roles.

 The show revolves around the lives of Koo Soo-han (Son Chang-min) and Choi Mi-na (Shin Ae-ra), a married couple with a daughter, Song-yi (Lee Young-yoo) and their neighbors and acquaintances.
 The show regularly made jokes about the stereotypical themes Korean dramas usually have.
 At the end of each episode there was also a skit called Useful Tips for Everyday Life.
 The series first aired on March 21, 2005, on SBS.